Who is this course for?

-There will be one writing activity in the course that includes peer assessment.
-To take part in this activity, you should submit your work and assess a few of your course colleagues' submissions that are allocated to you.
-At the end of this activity, you can expect to see feedback on your work from your course colleagues.
+There will be two writing activities that include peer assessment.
+To take part in these activities, you should submit your work and assess a few of your course colleagues’ submissions that are allocated to you.
+At the end of these activities, you can expect to see feedback on your work from your course colleagues.
 Please note that you will not get feedback on your work from the guest facilitators.

-Basic completion criteria: Going through the learning resources; attaining a passing score in each quiz; and completing the reflection activity and feedback survey at the end of the course.
-If you complete the writing activity as well, you will receive a 'Merit' grade.
+Basic completion criteria: Going through the learning resources and attaining a passing score in each quiz.
+If you complete the writing activities as well, you will receive a 'Merit' grade.

-You will receive a certificate in PDF format if you meet the course completion criteria.
+You will receive a certificate from INASP if you meet the course completion criteria.
 The certificate will contain a code that can be used to verify its authenticity.

 Internet and device requirements

-While we recommend a computer for the coursework (especially for the writing activity), you may use a mobile device such as a smartphone.
+While we recommend a computer for the coursework (especially for the writing activities), you may use a mobile device such as a smartphone.
 We will provide more information when the course begins.

 Can the learning resources be reused or adapted?